4ntoine/NotesClientApp/README.md

 ## Client-side

+`app-mvp` is a client-side JVM MVP application skeleton for simple notes keeping in Kotlin.

+`app-infra-rest-retrofit` is an infra layer - client REST controllers that are used by client apps.

 ### Mobile - Android

-This is a client-side JVM MVP application skeleton for simple notes keeping that interacts with server-side JVM application via REST in Kotlin.
-Also it includes Android app based on that.
+`app-android` is an Android app.

+### Desktop - JavaFX

+`app-javafx` is a desktop JavaFX app.

 ## Server-side